michalpokusa/django-extended-makemessages/README.md

   --no-flag {fuzzy,python-format,python-brace-format,no-python-format,no-python-brace-format}
                         Remove specific flag from the '#, flags' lines.
   --no-previous         Don't write '#| previous' lines.
-  --expect-no-changes   Exit with status 1 if .po file was added or changed after running the
+  --check               Exit with a non-zero status if any .po file would be added or changed.
+Implies --dry-run.
-                        command.
   --dry-run             Restore the .po file to its original state after running the command.
   --version             Show program's version number and exit.
   -v {0,1,2,3}, --verbosity {0,1,2,3}